RaXephon/resource-links/advanced.md

                             ]
             }

+Print the first 3 key, value pairs of the dictionary:

-  REPLACE THIS WITH YOUR RESPONSE
+> REPLACE THIS WITH YOUR RESPONSE

 # Part 4